URV-cheminformatics/PDB-CAT/README.md

 *A PDB search is been done, therefore, next step should be *download all*.*

-First of all, *in the first point*(1), the user needs to modify the code, specifically: **path** and **directory**.
+First of all, *in the first stage*(1), the user needs to modify the code, specifically: **path** and **directory**.

 ![Image URL](image_documentation/stage_1.png)

 Path: where ouput files are created
 Directory: where input files should be saved before running the program

-In the *second point*(2), structure and chain of reference should be chosen.
+In the *second stage*(2), structure and chain of reference should be chosen.
 In this case, the group choses 7JIW, as it has no mutation, it is in a non-covalent complex and also has a reference length (not short, not large) with no gaps in between.

 ![Image URL](image_documentation/stage_2.png)

 Here the reference structure would be 7JIW.ent from the PDB, and the reference chain would be the A chain.

-In *third point*(3), we are going to **STOP** as two csv files has been created.
-You should go to your **path** directory and check those sequences in *mutation_info* and in *good_structures*.
-It has to be known that only *good_structures* PDB files will be classify.
+In the *third stage (3)*, two CSV files have been created.
+You can go to your path directory and check those sequences in *mutated_sequence* and in *no_mutated_sequence*, or continue executing the code.
+It should be noted that only PDB files from good_structures will be classified.

+Note: "path" refers to the location of the folder on your system where the mentioned CSV files were saved.

-For example, the idea is to eliminate rows in *first_output_no-mutated* that have short length or to add some rows of *mutation_info* row as it maybe have a mutation isolated from the binding site.
+For example, the idea is to eliminate rows in *no_mutated_sequence* that have short length or to add some rows of *mutated_sequence* row as it maybe have a mutation isolated from the binding site.

 ![Image URL](image_documentation/example_modify_first_input.png)

 *This is how the first input looks like.
 From now on, the program will take this information to make the complexes classification.
 Remember to save as csv!*

-Finally, *the forth point*(4) is to chose a residue of key importance, and also the one that bind with covalent bond.
+Finally, *the forth stage*(4) is to chose a residue of key importance, and also the one that bind with covalent bond.

 ![Image URL](image_documentation/stage_4.png)